Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Agawa Bay Beach on Lake Superior

-Located in Lake Superior Provincial Park, this beach and campground are beautiful spots from which to admire the majestic Lake Superior, from swimming and sunning to watching the sunset over the horizon.
-The largest of the Great Lakes, Superior is clean and refreshing, albeit a little chilly.
+Located in Lake Superior Provincial Park, this beach and campground are beautiful spots to admire the majestic Lake Superior, from swimming and sunning to watching the sunset over the horizon.
+The largest of the Great Lakes, Lake Superior, is clean and refreshing, albeit a little chilly.

 There are several amazing hiking trails in the park, but if you’d rather just relax on the beach, take a refreshing dip or watch the crashing waves, Agawa Bay is the place to be.